by Ken Sehested

 the discomfort here below but opens space and time to find in each other’s presence the Solace needed to carry on, the Courage needed to proceed in spite of peril.

-no escaping the valley of dry bones.
-But another Purpose hovers
+There is, finally, no escaping the valley of dry bones.
+But another

-above that valley, and its bones boast of the resinewing Promise to
+Purpose hovers above that valley, and its bones boast of the

-come.
-Gold-encrusted souls have little capacity for imagining any
+resinewing Promise to come.
+Gold-encrusted souls have little capacity

 We are in a world of hurt.
 But what we need is here.
 Its appearance,